 But old ways linger.
 Some tribes hunted to the last mammoth in the shadows of the growing cities.
 Not everyone can adapt to new ways.
 That is what we're seeing in Indiana, with it's laughable "religious freedom" law.
 The confusion is palpable.
 The Republican business owners and Gov. Mike Pence were truly gobsmacked by the general outcry over their bit of legislated bigotry, a law found sleeping in the books in half the states.
 Religion, which was such a unifying force a thousand years ago, which worked so well in the Crusades, now commands the more tribal Hoosiers, ordering them to harass gay people (though the opposite is actually what is occurring: the desire to oppress comes first, the religion, seized as a convenient club).
 They passed a law because they thought they could get away with it.
 And five or 10 years ago, they could.

 But not now.
 The modern world says: you put your Mastercard down; if it clears, you get cake.
 There isn't room for the baker to squint and decide not to give you cake because he doesn't like you.
 That unravels the whole system because we all have our dislikes.
 This isn't either disrespect for religion or particular affection for gays; it's an acknowledgement that the world changes, and if faith didn't change too, we'd still be praying to trees.
 Progress is sporadic, and there's always that poor guy who shows up to the battle with a club when the other side has swords.
-That's Indiana, decked in feathers, armed with a pointed stick, and put to flight by those would could change.
+That's Indiana, decked in feathers, armed with a pointed stick, and put to flight by those who could change.
 Don't feel too bad for them.
 Some part will get with the program, late, and some smaller fragment, clinging to tradition, will dab on their war paint and find another savannah to make their stand.
 They always do.